Richard Mayne (Royal Navy officer): Exploration of British Columbia

 In 1856 Lieutenant Mayne was attached to the Nautical Survey of Vancouver Island and British Columbia.
 Mayne sailed with Captain George Henry Richards on his expedition in HMS Plumper and also on HMS Hecate to survey the coast of British Columbia (1857–1859), and there came to serve in the Royal Engineers under Colonel Richard Moody and was assigned the exploration and mapping of hitherto unknown parts of the colony.
-His journal of these activities is a classic source of British Columbia history, as are those of his Royal Engineer colleague Lieutenant Henry Spencer Palmer.
+Four years in British Columbia and Vancouver Island.
+An account of their forests, rivers, coasts, gold fields, and resources for colonisation, his journal of these activities is a classic source of British Columbia history, as are those of his Royal Engineer colleague Lieutenant Henry Spencer Palmer.
 Mayne Island in the Gulf Islands is named after him, and Hecate Strait for his vessel.
 For this work, in 1860, he was promoted to Commander and returned to England.
 In 1862 he was appointed to the command of HMS Eclipse, for service in New Zealand, and took part in the New Zealand Wars until severely wounded in 1863 and invalided home.
 For these services he was mentioned in despatches and promoted to the rank of Captain; and in 1867 received the Companionship of the Bath.